 Demolition of the Pier 27 shed began in February 2012, and Phase 1 construction began in April 2012.
 The terminal received its first ship, Princess Cruises’ Crown Princess, on September 18, 2014, a week before its official grand opening.

-The new Pier 27 terminal, named after labor leader James R. Herman, is a corrugated aluminum structure 40 feet tall and 504 feet long.
+The new Pier 27 terminal, named after labor leader James R. Herman, is a corrugated aluminum structure 40 feet (12 meters) tall and 504 feet (153 meters) long.
 It houses ticketing and baggage areas, security operations, and a Customs and Border Protection Area, and can handle cruise ships with up to 4,000 passengers.

 The Port of San Francisco expects the new terminal to increase the City’s cruise traffic.
-Eighty-one ship calls are scheduled for 2015, with 300,000 passengers expected.
+Eighty-one ship calls were scheduled for 2015, with 300,000 passengers expected.